sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 - IITB strictly controls 20% of it's funding for Internal IT Projects
 - IITB is involved in business discussions and decisions (TODO: Are we now?
 What body should we be apart of, and who should be a part of it?)
-- 75% of employees are equipped with mobile devices allowing them to work from anywhere (TODO: Map trend and profiles on to metric )
+- 75% of employees are equipped with mobile devices allowing them to work from anywhere (TODO: Map trends and profiles on to metric )
 - Flexible work arrangements where employees may work remotely, insofar as it does not impact their ability to perform in their role
 - Employees are empowered to continuously learn through self directed learning.
 Management must allow at least 1 hour per day per employee to be spent learning new, or developing existing, skills
 - Employees are sharing their experiences and best practices (Tech Talks)